ktor-doc-jp/ktor-doc-jp/pages/features/call-logging.md

 You might want to log client requests: and the Call Logging feature does just that.
 It uses the `ApplicationEnvironment.log` (`LoggerFactory.getLogger("Application")`)
 that uses slf4j so you can easily configure the output.
-For more information on logging in Ktor, please check the [logging in ktor](/servers/logging.html) page.
+For more information on logging in Ktor, please check the [logging in the ktor](/servers/logging.html) page.

 {% include feature.html %}